What is Constitutional Law: Course Duration, Admission 2025, Colleges, Salary & Scope & Jobs

 Pragati SinghSenior Executive - Content

 Constitutional Law courses teach students about the fundamental laws of a country with their history, structure, and principles such as federalism, separation of powers, fundamental rights, secularism, and to grasp the underlying philosophy of the Constitution.
-Moreover, the Constitutional Law is termed as the supreme law in the Indian Judicial system.
+Constitutional Law is termed as the supreme law in the Indian Judicial system.
 Students also explore the Supreme Court judgments that have interpreted the Constitution and shaped its application over time.

 These courses are available at both levels, Bachelor's (LLB) and Master's (LLM) levels, while some of the colleges also offer Certificates and Diploma in Constitutional law.
 Constitutional Law syllabus covers comparative Constitutional Law and delves beyond the Indian legal framework.
 It also allows you to see the functioning of the constitutions of other countries.
 These complexities also enable you to understand the complexities of the Indian constitution system.